Granting programs

 Preference will be given to projects that:

-• Support partnerships and build relationships - will encourage different groups to work together, connecting people to each other and their community
+• Support partnerships and build relationships therefore will encourage different groups to work together, connecting people to each other and their community.

-• Identify a community need - will address something that is missing that could benefit the community and its residents to improve health and well-being
+• Identify a community need and will address something that is missing that could benefit the community and its residents to improve health and well-being.

-• Reduce health inequities - improve access to supports and resources for better health for all
+• Reduce health inequities and improve access to supports and resources for better health for all.

-• Build capacity - will develop and strengthen skills and resources within the community
+• Build capacity which will develop and strengthen skills and resources within the community.

-• Last - will have a good chance of living on after the funding ends
+• Last and thereofore have a good chance of living on after the funding ends.

 Learn more about IMAGINE Grants